bhatnagar-ankur/captcha/README.md

 Download the files from the dist folder.

 Open the HTML page where it needs to be injected.
-Create a dom element with an ID where it needs to be injected.
+Create a DOM element with an ID where it needs to be injected.

 ```html
   <div id="captchaContainer"></div>